 Depression and mental health is one of the biggest issues facing teens in the United States.
 The suicide rate for people aged 10 to 24 increased 56% between 2007 and 2017.
 During that same time frame, the suicide rate tripled for ages 10-14 and increased by 76% for ages 15-19 (data available here).

 This story takes the audience through the life story of one person who dealt with depression, self-harm and even attempted suicide.
-Through the drama, details are given about what could be going on with students are their friends as they deal with depression.
+Through the drama, details are given about what could be going on with students or their friends as they deal with depression.
 In the end, it’s a concerned friend, not afraid to speak up, that brings healing.
 Emphasis is given to speaking up for friends and removing the stigma so often associated with mental illness.

-Needs for this performance:
+Anticipated Needs for this performance:

 Sound: One lavalier or head-worn wireless microphone if needed for space.
 There is one short voice-over track, from CD or phone/tablet, that plays at the beginning.